-Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
-Refer to Step 9 - Install External Trap for Condensate Drain - for required trap dimensions.
+Select a unit mounting system that provides adequate height to allow for removal and disposal of frost and ice that will form during the heating-defrost mode as well as allow installation of condensate trap per requirements.
+Refer to Step 11 - Install External Condensate Trap and Line - for required trap dimensions.

-Roof mount -
+Roof Mount -